 - 1. Make sure actions are identified during the session.
-This means making sure participants get very specific about what needs to be done, by whom and when. - 2.
+This means making sure participants get very specific about what needs to done, by who and when. - 2.
 Make sure these actions are recorded which might be delegated to a recorder/reporter (scribe) as described in workshop roles.